sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/190 - region.md

 ---

-Use the Region method to grab data in a rectangular region, defined in inches.
+Use the Region method to extract data in a rectangular region, defined in inches.
 The region omits lines that only partly fall inside the region.

-In general, use this method when you want to grab data from an area whose formatting doesn't exactly fit other SenseML methods, such as the Box method.
-For example, you can use this method when a Label method doesn't work because the anchor is separated by too much whitespace from the data to grab.
+In general, use this method when you want to extract data from an area whose formatting doesn't exactly fit other SenseML methods, such as the Box method.
+For example, you can use this method when a Label method doesn't work because the anchor is separated by too much whitespace from the data to extract.

 [**Parameters**](doc:region#section-parameters)
 [**Examples**](doc:region#section-examples)